-There are different ways for effective area rug cleaning and these generally depend on the size, construction and material of your area rug.
+There are different ways for effective area rug cleaning and these generally depend on the size, construction, and material of your area rug.
 You must first determine what specific type of area or throw rug you are using to be able to identify the most suitable and effective cleaning process.
-On the other hand, there are also some basic cleaning routines for all types of rugs that you could implement to properly maintain and take care of your area rugs.
+On the other hand, there are also some basic area rug cleaning routines for all types of rugs that you could do to properly take care of your area rugs.

 Below is a list of some of the common steps that you will need to do on a regular basis to ensure your area rug remains clean and well taken care of.

 Bear in mind that grit and grime can accumulate on your rugs especially if they are being walked on regularly.
 This is also true if you or a member of the household eats in areas where you have placed your rugs.
 If you do not regularly clean your rug, grit and grime may accumulate; thereby, resulting in premature wearing of your rug, which can cause severe and costly damage.

 To prevent this from happening, it is important that you include regular vacuuming of your rugs in your cleaning routine.
 This is most especially true for commonly used larger rugs.
 Regular vacuuming will effectively remove grit and grime as well as any debris, dirt, and dust that has fallen on your rugs.
 However, if you have rugs with fringed edges, be careful when vacuuming as you may accidentally damage the fringes.

 This particularly applies to households with long-haired pets.
 Vacuuming is often not sufficient to remove pet hair.
 Keep in mind that when you vacuum, pet hair is sometimes left behind.
 Do not rely solely on your vacuum cleaner to completely remove all pet hair from your rug.